Automation

 Understanding Validators and Actions

-The application provides a complete list of available validators and actions from Plugins view.
-Application plugins' architecture helps administrators to add new features to an existing application.
+The application provides a complete list of available validators and actions from the Plugins view.
+The application plugins' architecture helps administrators add new features to an existing application.

-By default application comes with built in plugins:
+By default, the application comes with built-in plugins:

 More information about how to Register a new plugin.